 For example, brands such as Frank Body have built large Instagram followings.
 In fact, it used Instagram to grow to $20 million in annual revenue, and secure deals with the likes of Target, Sephora and Ulta Beauty.

 The platform is introducing even more tools like Instagram stories which retailers can use to grow their reach and build an engaged customer base.

 Other brands are using Facebook to get in front of their ideal customer.
 Thursday Boot Company went from selling a few boots a week to selling thousands a month with targeted Facebook Ads that focused on the lifestyle of its customers.

-Williams Sonoma focused heavily on and has grown a massive following with Pinterest.
+Williams Sonoma focused heavily on Pinterest and has grown a massive following.
 It now derives a lot of referral traffic and sales from the platform.

-I’m not showing you these examples so you go and try your hand at each of them at the same time.
-Select a single platform that works well with your products and audience and focus on growing there.
+I’m not showing you these examples so you go and try your hand at each of them.
+Select a single platform that works well with your products and audience and focus on growing there first.